Hanro50/DisBun/README.md

 This relies on a new feature in 1.16 to function properly.
 That being said, nothing stops you from using it anyway.</br>

 <h3>Translation settings</h3>
+<h4>Pre 0.0.10</h4>
 You are free to use any minecraft language file with this plugin.
 Simple put the language json file in the DisBun file within your "plugins/DisBun" file and edit the plugin config accordingly.
+<h4>Post 0.0.10</h4>
+You are free to use any minecraft language file with this plugin.
+Simple put the language json file in the DisBun file within your "plugins/DisBun/lang" file and edit the plugin config accordingly.

 <h3>Customizable command text(WIP)</h3>
 By customizing "plugins/DisBun/discord_config.txt".
 You can now, to a degree, customize the command and help text a set discord command uses (Please avoid adding spaces).
 Certain commands also have further customizable text that's accessible via the "plugins/DisBun/discord_config.txt" text file.